Eugène Grasset: Biography

 Grasset was born in Lausanne, Switzerland on 25 May 1845.
 He was raised in an artistic environment as the son of a cabinetmaker and sculptor who taught him at an early age how to use the chisel and the gouge.
 He studied drawing under Francois-Louis David Bocion (1828–1890) and in 1861 went to Zürich to study architecture.
 After completing his education, he visited Egypt, an experience that would later be reflected in a number of his poster designs.
 He became an admirer of Japanese art, which influenced some of his designs as well.

 Between 1869 and 1870, Grasset worked as a theater painter and sculptor in Lausanne.
-Here he met Viollet le Duc, whose reflection on the Middle Ages and the method advocating the link between form, function and material will permeate his work.
+Here he met Viollet le Duc, whose reflection on the Middle Ages and the method advocating the link between form, function and material came to permeate Grasset's work.
 In 1871 he moved to Paris and he started to design furniture, wallpapers, fabrics, and tapestries as well as ceramics and jewelry.
 He created architectural elements of woodwork that were integrated into buildings.
-His fine art decorative pieces were crafted from ivory, gold, and other precious materials in unique combinations and his creations are considered a cornerstone of Art Nouveau motifs and patterns.
+His fine art decorative pieces were crafted from ivory, gold, and other precious materials in unique combinations, and his creations are considered a cornerstone of Art Nouveau motifs and patterns.

 In 1877 Eugène Grasset turned to graphic design, producing income-generating products such as postcards and eventually postage stamps for both France and Switzerland.
 It was poster art, based on the work of Viollet le Duc, that quickly became his forte.
 Some of his works became part of the Maîtres de l'Affiche, including his lithograph, "Jeanne d'Arc Sarah Bernhardt".
 In 1890, he designed the "Semeuse who spreads seeds of dandelion" logo used by the dictionary publishers, Éditions Larousse.
 Grasset's commercial work would be based on the drawings of Viollet le Duc.